 I never cared much for the traditional notecards.

 When I was going through nursing school, I was one of the few nursing students who didn’t use the 3 x 5 notecards.

 If they work for you then by all means, keep using them.
 If you do use them you might want to get a big pack of them like this 10 pack of 100 from Amazon.

-Then quiz yourself online or using their mobile app.
+Then quiz yourself online or by using their mobile app.
 You never have to worry about losing your flashcard again.